Fonds F 2131

 While contents of the fonds represent several McKeough family members, records primarily relate to William Edward McKeough, his father William McKeough, his two sons, William Stewart McKeough and George Grant McKeough and his grandson William Darcy McKeough.
 George Grant McKeough's wife, Florence Sewell Woodward McKeough, also has prominence in the fonds.

-Materials in the fonds have been arranged into six series.
+Materials in the fonds have been arranged into eight series.

 The McKeoughs are an Ontario family of Irish origins, with a long connection to the military and closely associated with the history, business and politics of the city of Chatham.
 William Edward McKeough (born in Chatham, February 12, 1860; died in Chatham, December 3, 1929) was the grandson of Thomas McKeough (1791-1874), who had arrived in Canada circa 1829.